robertscotthoward/cryptos/README.md

 # Architectural Constraints
 The design considerations that drive this library are:
+* No configuration or choices - one good method; not twenty.
+Convention over configuration.
+* Easy, intuitive, convenient interface.
 * No dependencies on other libraries
 * Minimal code files.
-* Easy, intuitive, convenient interface.
-* No configuration or choices - one good method; not twenty.
 * Use openssl on the git bash shell to generate asymmetric key pair files.
 * Use password-protected PFX files as well as base-64-encoded PEM files.